 Pay: $80,868/year

 Project managers develop requirements, budgets, and schedules for a company's projects.
 They coordinate projects from development through implementation, working with internal and external clients, vendors, consultants, and computer specialists.
-Typically, project managers hold a college degree, but a no-degree project management career is possible.
+Typically, project management roles require that candidates hold a college degree, but a no-degree project management career is possible.
 Parents looking to enter this field should research certifications that they can add to their resumes.

 Social media coordinator